phluid61/internet-drafts/file-scheme/draft.md

 * `file:/path/to/file`

-   > A "modern" minimal representation of a local file, with no
+   > The minimal representation of a local file, with no authority
-     authority field and an absolute path that begins with a slash "/".
+     field and an absolute path that begins with a slash "/".

-* `file:c:/path/to/file`

-   > The minimal representation of a local file in a DOS- or
-     Windows-based environment, with no authority field and an absolute path that begins with a drive letter.

-* `file:c/path/to/file`

-   > Representations of a local file in a DOS- or Windows-based
-     environment, using alternative representations of drive letters.
-     This construct is supported for compatibility with historical implementations, but deprecated by this specification.

-> Note that the "path" element of the first two examples above could encode a DOS or Windows drive letter.

 Non-local files: